To Schedule an Appointment, Call Us Toll Free at 1.877.873.8208 or Email Us for a Prompt Response.

 By now I had hoped that this was all some conspiracy set in place by the SSA and that my discovery would be earth-shattering and would bring about social security reform…but no, that didn’t happen.
 It turns out that I am no hero, and that the rule actually makes sense.

 According to disabilitybenefitscenter.org, the SSDI 5 month waiting period or SSDI waiting period exists to ensure that during the early months of a qualifying disability, the Social Security Administration is not paying benefits to people who end up not having a long-term disability.
 So yes, this makes sense, but I still don’t agree with it.
 My reason is simple.

 There are a lot of disabilities that can warrant SSD benefits that won’t get better.
 One would think that this rule could be reformed.
 Then again, maybe I’m too idealistic.

 The good news is that there are some great resources out there for individuals seeking disability, including attorneys.
-There may be some things an attorney can do for you to alleviate the burden of the 5 month waiting period.
-Call us today for a free consultation.
-If this isn’t a good time, fill out this form, and one of our specialists will call you at better time.
+There may be some things an attorney can do for you to alleviate the burden of the 5 month Social Security Disability Waiting Period.